bhavya257/portfolio-cms/README.md

 ## **Suggestions & Feedback**

 If you have any suggestions or feedback regarding the structure or implementation of this CMS, please feel free to reach out.
-Contact information is available on my portfolio website: [bhavyajain.in](https://bhavyajain.in).
+Contact information is available on my website: [bhavyajain.in](https://bhavyajain.in).

 ## **License**